 This key difference between implantable chips and GPS trackers explains the first reason why GPS devices cannot be implanted into dogs at this time.

 As we mentioned above, a GPS tracker contains several necessary hardware components, each of which is larger than a grain of rice and therefore contributes to the size of the device.
-Hardware components you’ll find in a GPS tracker include:
+Here are some of the hardware components you’ll find in a GPS tracker:

 - GSM module